anissakp/05-619-Interactive-Visualization/README.md

 To answer this, stations are ranked by the percentage of “good air” days (a metric closely tied to daily quality of life).
 Each neighborhood is shown as a stacked horizontal bar representing the proportion of days in each AQI category, ordered by rank and colored consistently with the time-series chart.

 Users can compare up to two stations side by side, with a panel displaying average and median AQI, the worst recorded day, total data days, category breakdowns, and qualitative ratings (excellent/acceptable/poor).

+These design decisions were made to make the data easier to interpret at a glance, highlight meaningful differences between neighborhoods, and support both broad exploration and focused comparison.

 This process took approximately **20-25 hours** to complete.